thadUra/Go-ML/README.md

 | ...                                         | ...            | ...      |

 ## Benchmarks
 To view the benefits of using Go over a popular language such as Python for machine learning, benchmark tests were made comparing the GoML package to its Python counterpart.
 The benchmark script can be found at `./tests/benchmark/benchmark.sh`.
-Runtime comparisons are currently made for Principal Component Analysis, K-Means clustering, and a simple Neural Network.
+Runtime comparisons are currently made for Dataframe operations on the Iris Dataset, Principal Component Analysis, K-Means clustering, and a simple Neural Network.

 This benchmark run was made on a MacBook Pro wiht a 2Ghz Quad-Core Intel Core i5 processor.
 ```
     systemDir benchmark % ./benchmark.sh
     === GO BENCHMARK ===
+    Dataframe: 0.000479472 seconds
     K-Means: 0.000426072 seconds
     ...
     NN: 0.025185177 seconds